Rebecca Holloway

 Compare Google’s results for the same search.

-TikTok’s search success lies partially in the perception that it produces results that are more human, and more like a recommendation from a friend.
 There’s the sense that the results are more community-sourced than algorithmic like Google’s, whether that’s true or not.
 The fact that TikTok’s results are videos, giving you an instant look at the restaurant interiors, also makes them seem even more genuine and informative than Google’s long-form lists.

 Whether you’re working at a dive bar or a B2B company, TikTok is an opportunity to show off your team and company culture, work environment and everything else you have to offer on the human side of the client experience.